tonethar/IGME-430-Fall-2020/weekly/week-3.md

 - See the first YouTube video ("Rich Media 2 - Week 3.1 Servers") linked under *Video Lectures/Week 3 Videos* in myCourses

 ## IV.
 Notes for HTTP API Assignment
-- This is a *substanital* assignment - so get started ASAP
+- This is a *substantial* assignment - so get started ASAP
 - See *Week-3/Class Examples* in myCourses for links to helpful code
 - See the 2nd and 3rd YouTube videos ("Rich Media 2 - Week 3.2 Accept Headers" & "Rich Media 2 - Week 3.3 Status Codes") linked under *Video Lectures/Week 3 Videos* in myCourses
 -